saratkumar17mss040/Python-lab-programs/README.md

 96. Write a python program in order to create a user defined exception - ex5.py
 97. Write a python program to handle multiple exception - ex6.py
 98. Write a python program to use try except finally - ex7.py
+99. Write a python program to demonstrate a simple class creation - cls1.py
+100. Write a python program to